Try Transformer for Snowflake

 - Create Table

-Warehouse Enter the name of the warehouse where you created the tutorial tables.
-Or, click the Select Warehouse icon to select the warehouse, then click Save.
-Pipeline Working Schema Select the database and schema where you created the tutorial tables.
-Or, click the Select Schema icon to explore your Snowflake account for the database and schema to use, then click Save.
+Warehouse Select the warehouse where you created the tutorial tables, or click the Select Warehouse icon to select the warehouse to use.
+Then, click Save.
+Pipeline Working Schema Select a database and schema for temporarily storing data preview transient tables and for retrieving pipeline execution metrics from the Snowflake Information Schema.
+Or, click the Select Schema icon to explore your Snowflake account for the database and schema to use.
+Then, click Save.
+Transient tables are removed when you stop the preview.

 -